mouse1999/bd-dynamodb-annotations-load-save-book-annotations/README.md

 but it has not yet been deployed.
 Your first task will be to deploy the `DynamoDbAnnotationsLoadSave-Books` table to your AWS account and see that it is working.

-1. Make sure `ada` is running with the credentials specified at the top of this README.
-See the [instructions for setting up `ada` on your laptop](https://w.amazon.com/bin/view/Amazon_Technical_Academy/Internal/HowTos/Get_AWS_Credentials_On_Laptop).
 1. Create the tables we'll be using for this activity by running these aws CLI commands from your Snippets package root:
    ```none
    aws cloudformation create-stack --region us-west-2 --stack-name dynamodbannotationsloadsave-bookstable01 --template-body file://cloudformation/dynamodbannotationsloadsave/prework/BooksTable.yaml --capabilities CAPABILITY_IAM
    ```
 1. Make sure the `aws cloudformation` command runs without error.
-1. Log into your AWS account on Conduit and verify that the table exists and has sample data.
+1. Log into your AWS account and verify that the table exists and has sample data.
   * You can check the status of your new CloudFormation stack at https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks, which will include links to the resources the template defined.

 **GOAL:** `DynamoDbAnnotationsLoadSave-Books` table is created in your AWS Account.

-If you encounter any issues deploying your table, open a CQA and/or come to Office Hours.

 ### Implement the `Book` class